The Best Ways to Sell in China

 Pinduoduo is the main competitor of Taobao.
 This online marketplace started its journey in smaller Chinese cities where consumers typically have fewer resources and are looking for good deals, which Pinduoduo offers.

 Pinduoduo is growing fast for the simple reason that it is centered around the customers.
-It included its users in the promotion and buying process.
+It includes its users in the promotion and buying process.
 It is called social eCommerce and this practice has found a lot of followers all over China.

 The idea behind Pinduoduo is simple: Low prices by encouraging group purchases directly from factories and suppliers.

 Pinduoduo has successfully been pushing impulsive buying behavior which is not always working so well in China.
-Anyone that knows China’s buying habits, knows that Chinese consumers do a lot of research, so it’s quite the exploit Pinduoduo managed to achieve.
+Anyone that knows China’s buying habits knows that Chinese consumers do a lot of research, so it’s quite the exploit Pinduoduo managed to achieve.

 80+% of RED users are women from first tiers cities.
 The app has its own marketplace and strong logistic services.
 It also displays short videos and influencers can add hyperlinks to platforms such as Tmall, Weibo, or Taobao.